 He accompanied Ricardo González “Muchila”, who played the bandoneon.
 The sound of this instrument exerted a strong attraction on Arolas.
 He acquired a small one with 32 notes and began learning from Muchila.

 After selling merchandise on the streets for many years, his parents opened a wholesale store and bar in front of the train station.
-Arolas, known as “el Pibe Eduardo”, and his brother played Waldteufel waltzes to entertain the clientele, which were very in vogue at the time.
+Arolas, known as “el Pibe Eduardo”, and his brother played Waldteufel waltzes to entertain the clientele, which was very in vogue at the time.

-After finishing third grade, he quit school and began working different jobs to help his family: busboy, delivery boy, apprentice at a paint workshop, manufacturing commercial signs, illustrator, decorator and cartoonist, which became another of his passions, as seen in the drawings and artwork covers of his own published music compositions and for some colleagues.
+After finishing third grade, he quit school and began working different jobs to help his family: busboy, delivery boy, an apprentice at a print workshop, manufacturing commercial signs, illustrator, decorator and cartoonist, which became another of his passions, as seen in the drawings and artwork covers of his own published music compositions and for some colleagues.

 On the record sheet of his neighborhood police station, he appeared classified as “compadrito”.

 In 1909 he played a 42-buttons bandoneon, accompanied by Graciano De Leone in guitar.